 It is that time of year in the UK where everyone starts to get into the spirit of Christmas.
 And what better way to learn more about Christmas in the […]

 It is that time of year where we give flowers, chocolates or cards of affection to particular people which could only mean that it is Valentine’s Day.
 It is such a wonderful […]

 In our last post, we looked at the culture of Halloween in the UK and some language.
 One thing that is clear is that this traditional event is very popular in the USA and many people make such a big effort when preparing for Halloween in America.
 You just need to watch ET and you will see how the kids prepared for Halloween.
 In the UK, it is not as popular as the USA.
 In fact, there are a lot of differences between the UK and USA with many of the differences being the language.
 This blog post looks at the differences between British and American English with different names for the same thing.

 It seems that the end of the year is fast approaching and one thing that is celebrated in the UK every 31 October is Halloween.
 This is a special occasion where people – both young and old – dress up in scary costumes.
 To get you in the spirit of Halloween, we are going to look at some vocabulary and phrases.
 Be sure to use them!

 During the British summer, cycling becomes a popular hobby across the country.
 You may have seen the Eastbourne Cycling Festival in June?
-Or perhaps you will join the British enthusiasts […]
+Or watched the Tour De France last month?
+I […]

 By Luciana Patri English is such a fascinating language with an extensive and sometimes eccentric vocabulary.
 Here are some of Luciana’s favourite words – what are yours?
 Berserk Deriving from […]